danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/staging/common/common.md

 {% enddocs %}

-{% docs dim_licenses %}
+{% docs fct_licenses %}
-Dimensional table representing generated licenses and associated metadata.
+Factual table representing generated licenses and associated metadata.

 The grain of the table is a license_id.